petecarapetyan/webappwriter/docs/explore/index.md

 <img class="bordered" src="/_merged_assets/_static/images/webSweetSpot.svg" alt="FiveThirtyEight.com screenshot" />

-**TLDR version:**
+**_not_ TLDR:**

+Framework wars are obsolete, even if they are a long way from being over.

-The framework wars are obsolete.
-What's left is delivering results.
+What's left is _delivering results_.
 Whodathunkit?

+**TLDR, as follows:**

-One piece at a time: Here's how we may have reached the sweet spot.
-Yes, our world is getting _waay_ better.
-But that may be the _**last thing**_ we ever notice.
-It's all TLDR, because the short version of the story makes it seem like things haven't changed at all.
+Here's how we may have reached the sweet spot.
+Our world is getting _waay_ better.
+That may be the _**last thing**_ we ever notice, because its all TLDR.
+The short version of the story makes it seem like things haven't changed at all.

 Weird, but wonderful.
 How to take advantage?